Error opening sound device

 Check operating system settings

-- Windows: Follow the Wiki instructions for Windows to configure the Windows sound settings.
+- Windows: Follow the instructions for Windows to access and configure the Windows Sound settings.
 The key points are:

-- Ensure all available inputs are listed and enabled in the Windows Control Panel.
+- Ensure all available inputs are listed and enabled in the Windows Sound dialog.

 - Additionally for Windows: Ensure Default Format for the playback and recording devices contains the same sample rate and number of recording channels as in Audacity.